neuro4ml/neuro4ml.github.io/Week_0/4-Challenges.md

 From {cite:t}`https://doi.org/10.48550/arXiv.1811.12231`.
 ```

-But you don’t even have to be as sophisticated as that, you can just slap on a bit of text and get it to change its mind.
+But you don't even have to be as sophisticated as that, you can just slap on a bit of text and get it to change its mind.

 ```{figure} figures/textslap.png
 :label: slap